FAQs

 Please refer to your benefit plan design as to when a referral or preauthorization is required to see a specialist.

-• Can I go to a specialist without going to my Population Health PCP first?
+• Can I go to a specialist without going to my Population Health physician or APC first?

 Please refer to your benefit booklet.
-If your benefit booklet does not require a referral to a specialist, you can go to a specialist without seeing your PCP first; however, the expectation under the Population Health program is that you will contact your Population Health PCP to assist with your coordination of care prior to seeing the specialist.
+If your benefit booklet does not require a referral to a specialist, you can go to a specialist without seeing your physician or advanced practice clinician (APC) first; however, the expectation under the Population Health program is that you will contact your Population Health physician or APC to assist with your coordination of care prior to seeing the specialist.